rajanvijayan/ai-agent-for-website/readme.txt

 == Changelog ==

+= 1.2.0 =
+* NEW: Configurable "Powered By" text - option to show/hide footer branding
+* NEW: AI suggestions now display in a modal with regenerate option
+* IMPROVED: Settings page layout - Widget Appearance and Preview side-by-side
+* IMPROVED: Responsive design for smaller screens

 = 1.1.0 =
 * NEW: Phone number field option before starting chat
 * NEW: AI-powered "Auto Detect Pillar Pages" feature in Knowledge Base